Carolyn is a former art student and avid art lover. Her specialty is pencil portraits.

 It's not free to have an eBay store.
-To have a basic store you're looking at $16 a month, so it's more beneficial if you have plenty of artwork to sell.
+To have a basic store you're looking at a monthly fee, so it's more beneficial if you have plenty of artwork to sell.
 You may still be better off waiting until you have sold some of your artwork before opening one so that you're not paying that monthly fee with no income coming in.

 Your Own Website:

 If you want to establish your presence on the web, the best way to go about that is to have your own e-commerce web site that links to your site on eBay.

 If you have the know-how or know someone who uses 3D modeling software, you can use it to show how your art would look with different colored backgrounds and settings.

 Not all successful self-representing artists use 3D modeling, but many of them do.
 It's helpful for potential buyers to see what your art will look like with different backgrounds.
 This can be done for both paintings and sculptures.

 Many artists who sell on eBay will tell you the same thing when you start out; be patient.